mokhalil89/API-Framework/readme.md

-# Airwallex assignment for Quality Engineer
+# API FRAMEWORK for Quality Engineer role
 Airwallex needs an API service endpoint to create beneficiary.
 Here is the API reference: https://www.airwallex.com/docs/api#/Payouts/Beneficiaries/_api_v1_beneficiaries_create/post When Creating beneficiary, there is a field for bank detail.
 Please design your test framework to cover this part